state-hiu/virtual-mapgive-course/activity_2_osm_intro/activity_2_osm_intro_ver2.md

-Don't be intimitated, there is a great Walkthrough to help get you started.
+Don't be intimidated, there is a great Walkthrough to help get you started.
 If the Walkthrough didn't pop-up automatically, navigate to the 'Help' button on the right-hand navbar and click on the 'Start the Walkthrough' button).
 The Walkthrough will guide you along the basics including navigation and drawing map features.

 ![Pic4](/activity_2_osm_intro/images/Pic4.jpg)